riajul-98/DevOps-Learning-AWS/README.md

     - Ruby
     - Custom Runtime API
     - Lambda Container Image: The container must implement the Lambda Runtime API.
 ECS/Fargate is preferred for running arbitrary Docker Images

+## Amazon Networking

+### Default VPC
+- All new AWS accounts have a default VPC
+- New Ec2 instances are launched into the default VPC if no subnet is specified
+- Default VPC has internet connectivity and all EC2 instances inside it have public IPv4 addresses
+- We also get a public and a private IPv4 DNS name

+### Subnets (IPv4)
+- AWS reserves 5 IP addresses (the first 4 and last 1) in each subnet
+- These 5 addresses are not available for use and can't be assigned to an EC2 instance
+- Example: if CIDR block 10.0.0.0/24, then reserved IP addresses are:
+    - 10.0.0.0 - Network Address
+    - 10.0.0.1 - Reserved by AWS for the VPC router
+    - 10.0.0.2 - Reserved by AWS for mapping to Amazon-provided DNS (IP address of the DNS server)
+    - 10.0.0.3 - Reserved by AWS for future use
+    - 10.0.0.255 - Network broadcast address.
+AWS does not support broadcast in a VPC, therefore the address is reserved

+### Internet Gateway (IGW)
+- Allows resources in the VPC to connect to the internet
+- Scales horizontally and is highly available and redundant
+- Must be created separately from a VPC
+- One VPC can only be attached to one IGW and vice versa
+- IGWs on their own do not allow internet access
+- Route tables must also be updated

+### Bastion Hosts
+- Used to SSH into our private EC2 instances
+- Bastion is in a public subnet which then connected to all other private subnets
+- Bastion Host SG must allow inbound traffic from the internet on port 22 from restricted CIDR, e.g. the public CIDR of your corporation
+- SG of the EC2 instances must allow the SG of the bastion host or the private IP of the bastion host.

+### NAT Gateway
+- Allows instances in a private subnet to connect to the internet whilst blocking incoming traffic from the internet
+- AWS managed NAT, higher bandwidth, high availability, no admin
+- Pay per hour of usage and bandwidth
+- NATGW is created in a specific AZ, uses an elastic IP
+- Can't be used by EC2 instances in the same subnet (only from other subnets)
+- Requires an IGW (Private subnet => NATGW => IGW)
+- 5Gbps of bandwidth with automatic scaling up to 100Gbps
+- No SG to manage/required
+- If the AZ containing the NAT goes down, then all the resources in the other AZs will lose access to the internet.
+Solution for this is to have mutliple NAT gateways in multiple AZs.
+They are only highly available within an AZ.

+### Network Access Control Lists (NACL)
+- Like a firewall which control traffic from and to subnets
+- One NACL per subnet, new subnets are assigned the default NACL
+- You define NACL rules:
+    - Rules have a number (1-32766), lower numbers have higher priority
+    - First rule match will drive the decision
+    - The last rule is an asterisk and denies a request in case of no rule match
+    - AWS recommend adding rules by increment of 100
+- Newly created NACLs deny everything
+- Great way of blocking a specific IP address at the subnet level
+- They are stateless

+### VPC Peering
+- A way to connect two VPCs together,, privately with AWS's internal network.
+- The two VPCs behave as if they are part of the same network.
+- Must not have overlapping CIDRs
+- Not transitive (must be established for each VPC that need to communicate with one another)
+- You must update route tables in each VPC's subnet to ensure EC2 instances can communicate with each other
+- You can create VPC peering connections between VPCs in different accounts/regions
+- You can reference a SG in a perred VPC (works cross account - same region)

+### VPC Endpoints (AWS PrivateLink)
+- Every AWS service is publicly exposed (public URL)
+- VPC Endpoints (powered by AWS PrivateLink) allows you to connect to AWS services using a private network instead of using the public internet
+- They're redundant and scale horizontally
+- Remove the need for IGW, NATGW, ... to access AWS services
+- In case of issues:
+    - Check DNS setting resolution in your VPC
+    - Check route tables
+- Types of endpoints:
+    - Interface Endpoints (powered by PrivateLink):
+        - Provision an ENI (private IP address) as an entry point (must attach an SG)
+        - Supports most AWS services
+        - $ per hour + $ per GB of data processed
+    - Gateway Endpoints:
+        - Provisions a gateway and must be used as a target in a route table (does not need an SG)
+        - Supports both S3 and DynamoDB
+        - Free

+### IPv6 in AWS
+- IPv4 cannot be disabled for your VPC and subnets
+- You can enable IPv6 (they're public IP addresses) to operate in dual-stack mode
+- Your EC2 instances will get at least a private internal IPv4 and a public IPv6
+- They can communicate using either IPv4 or IPv6 to the internet through an IGW

+### Egress-only Internet Gateway
+- Used for IPv6 only
+- Similar to NATGW but for IPv6
+- Allow instances in your VPC outbound connections over IPv6 whilst preventing the internet to initiate an IPv6 connection to your instances.
+- You must update the route tables